Alzheimer’s and Meditation: Finding Serenity Amidst Chaos

 Understanding Alzheimer’s Disease

-Alzheimer’s Disease, a progressive neurodegenerative disorder, leads to severe and cognitive impairment, impacting daily life and independence of affected individuals.
+Alzheimer’s Disease, a progressive neurodegenerative disorder, leads to severe memory loss and cognitive impairment, impacting daily life and independence of affected individuals.

 This disease unfolds over several years following an Alzheimer’s progression timeline that is typically divided into preclinical, mild cognitive impairment (MCI), and dementia stages.

-During the preclinical stage, changes are happening in the brain, but symptoms are not yet evident.
+During the preclinical stage, changes are happening in the brain, but are not yet evident.

 The MCI stage involves subtle symptoms such as slight memory issues or judgment problems.